uptonking/note4yaoo/lib-excel-ospreadsheet-codebase.md

   - **core plugins handling persistent data**
   - **UI plugins handling transient(短暂的；临时的) data**

-- BasePlugin
+- `BasePlugin implements CommandHandler`
-  - this.history = Object.create(stateObserver); 每个plugin都有自己的history
+  - this.history = Object.create(stateObserver);
+    - 每个plugin都有自己的history，但update方法使用全局
   - this.dispatch = dispatch;
+    - 全局dispatch
+  - allowDispatch: if the command is allowed
+  - beforeHandle: This should only be used if it is not possible to do the work in the handle method
+  - handle: handle any command
+  - finalize: only want to reevaluate the cell values once at the end

 - Core plugins handle spreadsheet data.
   - They are responsible to import, export and maintain the spreadsheet persisted state.
   - They should not be concerned about UI parts or transient state.

-- CorePlugin extends BasePlugin
+- `CorePlugin extends BasePlugin`
-  - this.range = range
+  - this.range = range;
+  - this.getters = getters;
+  - this.uuidGenerator = uuidGenerator;
+  - adaptRanges: loop over the plugin's data structure and adapt the plugin's ranges.

 - UI plugins handle any transient data required to display a spreadsheet.
   - They can draw on the grid canvas.

-- UIPlugin extends BasePlugin
+- `UIPlugin extends BasePlugin`
   - this.selection = selection;
   - this.ui = uiActions;
+  - this.getters = getters;
+  - drawGrid(ctx: GridRenderingContext, layer: LAYERS) {}

+- Changes to the plugin state that must be restored by Undo must be done through the function `this.history.update()`.
+  - `this.history.update("records", 1, "data", 1, "text", "Bye");` can be used with multiple level of depth
+  - update操作，属性path中的多个key作为参数
+    - add用新key
-  - drawGrid
+    - remove用undefined作为值

 - corePluginRegistry: persistent data
   - SheetPlugin
+  - CellPlugin
   - HeaderVisibilityPlugin
   - FiltersPlugin
-  - CellPlugin
   - MergePlugin
   - HeaderSizePlugin
   - BordersPlugin